JohnyzHub/EJB3x/README.md

           CMT Transaction Attributes:
-                @TransactionAttribute -- Applies to method and/or class Required -          Business method will be executed inside a transaction context.
+                @TransactionAttribute -- Applies to method and/or class

+                    Required -          Business method will be executed inside a transaction context.
                                         If the transaction not available a new transaction will be created.

-                    Mandatory -         Business method should be executed inside a transaction context If the transaction does not available an exception will be raised.
+                    Mandatory -         Business method should be executed inside a transaction context.
+                                        If the transaction does not available an <b>exception</b> will be raised.

                     Requires_New -      Business method will always be executed inside a new transaction.
                                         The current transaction (if exist) will be temporarily suspended